KamyabSaberi/githubtraining/project.md

 Make the changes and save

 and then do a git status (adds and commits) and git push to update the other persons remote repository.

+7 how to create and use a link between local remote repository

+create link (bridge)

+`git remote add <name for link> <ssh> `

+PS name for link is usually the same name as my repostories but can be anything I like.

+to transfer `git push`

+Never use git reset